Fertility subsidy program

 Are my costs covered for medication?

-Only prescribed medications in combination with the ART treatment received out of province is eligible for coverage.
+Only prescribed medications in combination with the ART treatment received out of province are eligible for coverage.

 Can I submit receipts for multiple treatments at one time?